Skip to Content

 • Use the search function at the top right corner of the Texas State Homepage to search for a specific staff or faculty member's email and office phone number.

-Our front desk staff are also available to you if you still have questions or would like something you've found online explained over the phone or in person.
+Our front desk is also available to you if you still have questions or would like something you've found online explained over the phone or in person.
 If they can not provide you with the information you need, they will refer you to the appropriate resource and/or schedule you an appointment with an advisor.

-The Difference between Graduation and Commencement
+The Difference Between Graduation and Commencement

 'Graduation' refers to the actual awarding of a student's degree to their transcript upon successful completion of all degree requirements.